punch-mission/solpolpy/docs/source/quickstart.rst

 input_data: Input NDCollection of the type listed above or string of path to FITS files

-out_polarize_state: String of required output polarization state
+out_polarize_state: String of required output polarization state; keywords inside the parenthesis listed above.

 output: Output NDCollection of polarization state in 'out_polarize_state'